 Fort Peck Community College is a tribally controlled community college chartered by the Fort Peck Assiniboine and Sioux Tribes.
 FPCC serves the people of the Fort Peck Reservation and northeastern Montana as a medium of Indian awareness enabling increased self-awareness.

-Great Falls College‘s mission is to foster the success of our students and their communities through innovative, flexible learning opportunities for people of all ages, backgrounds, and aspirations resulting in self-fulfillment and competitiveness in an increasingly global society.
+Great Falls College‘s mission is to foster the success of their students and communities through innovative, flexible learning opportunities for people of all ages, backgrounds, and aspirations resulting in self-fulfillment and competitiveness in an increasingly global society.

-Helena College, University of Montana, a comprehensive two-year college, provides access to and support of lifelong educational opportunities to our diverse community.
+Helena College, University of Montana, a comprehensive two-year college, provides access to and support of lifelong educational opportunities to their diverse community.

 Miles Community College prepares students for success and provides opportunities for lifelong learning through quality programs, community outreach, and partnerships.